If you've ever felt the frustration of managing multiple online accounts, whether…

 However, if you’re looking for something all-inclusive, consider trying the retail kit.

-The retail kit comes with a card reader, dock, mini-dock cable, and mounting kit.
+The retail kit includes a card reader, a dock, a mini-dock cable, and a mounting kit.

 Shopify vs Square: A Snap POS Hardware Comparison

-Generally, in terms of hardware products, Shopify offers a more competitive option compared to Square; however, it requires you to own smart devices, such as an iPad or smartphone.
+Generally, Shopify’s hardware products are more competitive than Square’s; however, they require you to own a smart device, such as an iPad or smartphone.
 But in the Square register, you get all that you need in one pack.

 And so, Shopify is more focused on mobile POS hardware, and the smart way to take payments is via an iPhone case—it’s both efficient and cost-effective.